Ked57/frey/docs/frey/getting-started.md

 Now that you have a basic understanding of Frey, explore these topics:

+- [Authentication](./authentication.md) - Secure your APIs with JWT and API key authentication
 - [Entity Configuration](./entity-configuration.md) - Learn about advanced entity options
 - [Custom Routes](./custom-routes.md) - Add custom endpoints to your entities
 - [Parameter Handling](./parameter-handling.md) - Understand how Frey handles query parameters